 Some stunning selenite crystals can be obtained if you go to Hettinger County.
 There, head towards the northern area of Thirty Mile Creek.
 The broader southern area of Richardton is also a potentially fruitful place to find selenite crystals in North Dakota.

-When it comes to calcite crystals, things become a little more difficult as there is only one place that they are abundant in North Dakota, namely, the Tongue River.
+When it comes to calcite crystals, things become a little more difficult as there is only one place where they are abundant in North Dakota, namely, the Tongue River.
 In the southern limestone outcrops, you can find both high-quality calcite crystals and even some fossils.

 Public Fossil Hunting in North Dakota